-Pinch-to-zoom - Use your index finger and thumb in a pinching motion (to zoom out) or spreading motion (to zoom in) when using Chrome, a map, photos, the Contacts list, the Favorites list, the Groups list, a music list, and Polaris Viewer 5 documents.
+Pinch-to-zoom - Use your index finger and thumb in a pinching motion (to zoom out) or spreading motion (to zoom in) when using Chrome, a map, photos, the Contacts list, the Favorites list, and the Groups list.
 Spread apart to make screen information larger (easier to see and read), or pinch together to view more area and information.
 The pinch gesture also changes the Home screen.
 Pinch in on the Home screen to change to mini canvas view, then spread apart to return to the normal Home screen view.

-Spread apart on the normal Home screen to hide all of your Home screen items, then pinch in to redisplay them
+Spread apart on the normal Home screen to hide all of your Home screen items, then pinch in to redisplay them.